jlongster/outlet/README.rst

 Status
 ------

-The compiler is written 100% in Outlet except for the javascript runtime.
-It was bootstrapped, but has since forked off the original compiler and gone through a total rewrite.
-The new version has not achieve full bootstrapping yet.
-(This means that the new version depends on the old version).
+The compiler is written 100% in Outlet except for the javascript runtime, so it is completely bootstrapped.
+The main focus now is debugging and figuring out which macro system to use.

 Todo
 ----